Biomedical Engineer - Education And Experience Requirements

-California is clearly the leading state in Biomedical Enginneering job listings with 5 cities. but 4 additional states are clustered in the MidWest Region, making that part of the country a leader as well.
-The Northeast includes 3 cities listing largte numbers of B.E. jobs, and the South, 2.
+California is clearly the leading state in Biomedical Engineering job listings with 5 cities. but 4 additional states are clustered in the Midwest Region, making that part of the country a leader as well.
+The Northeast includes three cities listing large numbers of B.E. jobs, and the South, two cities.

 The graph below demonstrates an 18-month increase in job listings for Biomedical Engineers in America by 497%, or a 5-times growth.

 Biomedical Engineer Jobs Increased 497% in 18 Months

 Advertising in the entire field of Biomedical jobs decreased somewhat during 2013 and much of 2014.
 However, during March 2015, approximately 118,400 positions were advertised, including many for technicians to work with Biomedical Engineers and teams.

 Top 15 Job Posters

 The Top Companies listing openings in Biomedical Engineering:

 - GE Healthcare